jbts/RayTracer/docs/scene_file.md

 #### `sample_jitter: n`

-Tells the tracer to use jittered supersampling by taking `n` random samples throughout each pixel instead of taking one sample through each pixel's center.
+Tells the tracer to use jittered super-sampling by taking `n` random samples throughout each pixel instead of taking one sample through each pixel's center.
 Improves image quality by reducing jaggies/pixelation, but takes about `n` times as long to trace. `n=10` is a good starting point to see how the scene looks.

 #### `max_depth: n`